aroaxinping/aroaxinping/README.md

 <div align="center">

-Data analyst focused on statistics, data visualization and business intelligence.
+Data analyst focused on statistics, visualization and business intelligence.

-I get curious about small, oddly specific things in my own life — and instead of letting it go, I build something to find out.
-Some of it turns into data.
+Sometimes I get oddly specific questions about my own life, and answer them with data.
+Some of it turns into something useful.
 Some of it just turns out funny.

 </div>